faraz2022skipq/ChatBot/README.md

 # Weather Chatbot
-This is a cloud app that answers your query of weather of particular city.
+This is a cloud app that provides user with the weather of the city of their liking.